 OptaPlanner has several examples.
-In this manual we explain OptaPlanner mainly using the n queens example.
-So it's advisable to read at least the section about that example.
+In this manual we explain OptaPlanner mainly using the n queens example and cloud balancing example.
+So it's advisable to read at least those sections.

-The source code of all these examples is available in the distribution zip under examples/sources and also in git under optaplanner/optaplanner-examples.
+The source code of all these examples is available in the distribution zip under examples/sources and also in git under optaplanner-examples.